Ambisonics: Decoding

 A basic Ambisonic decoder is very similar to a set of virtual microphones.
 For perfectly regular layouts, a simplified decoder can be generated by pointing a virtual cardioid microphone in the direction of each speaker.
 Here is a square:

 The signs of the $X$ and $Y$ components are the important part, the rest are gain factors.
 The $Z$ component is discarded, because it is not possible to reproduce height cues with just four loudspeakers in one plane.

 In practice, a real Ambisonic decoder requires a number of psycho-acoustic optimisations to work properly.

+Currently, the All-Round Ambisonic Decoder (AllRAD) can be regarded as the standard solution for loudspeaker-based playback, and Magnitude Least Squares (MagLS) or binaural decoding, as implemented for instance in the IEM and SPARTA Ambisonic production tools.

 Frequency-dependent decoding can also be used to produce binaural stereo; this is particularly relevant in Virtual Reality applications.

-Higher-order Ambisonics
+Higher-order ambisonics

-The spatial resolution of first-order Ambisonics as described above is quite low.
+The spatial resolution of first-order ambisonics as described above is quite low.
 In practice, that translates to slightly blurry sources, but also to a comparably small usable listening area or sweet spot.
 The resolution can be increased and the sweet spot enlarged by adding groups of more selective directional components to the B-format.
 These no longer correspond to conventional microphone polar patterns, but rather look like clover leaves.
-The resulting signal set is then called Second-, Third-, or collectively, Higher-order Ambisonics.
+The resulting signal set is then called second-, third-, or collectively, higher-order ambisonics.

 For a given order $\ell$, full-sphere systems require $(\ell+1)^2$ signal components, and $2\ell+1$ components are needed for horizontal-only reproduction.

-Historically there have been several different format conventions for higher-order Ambisonics; for details see Ambisonic data exchange formats.
+Historically there have been several different format conventions for higher-order ambisonics; for details see Ambisonic data exchange formats.